-EAAI-19: The 9th Symposium on Educational Advances in Artificial Intelligence
+EAAI-20: The 10th Symposium on Educational Advances in Artificial Intelligence

 Sponsored by the Association for the Advancement of Artificial Intelligence

-The summary for EAAI-18 is now available here.
+The summary for EAAI-19 is now available here.

-The Ninth Symposium on Educational Advances in Artificial Intelligence (EAAI-19) will be held January 28-29, 2019 in Honolulu, Hawaii, USA.
-The symposium is collocated with AAAI-19.
+The Tenth Symposium on Educational Advances in Artificial Intelligence (EAAI-19) will be held February 8-9, 2020 in New York, NY USA.
+The symposium is collocated with AAAI-20.

-EAAI-19 is expected to include two invited talks (including a talk of the recipient of the AAAI/EAAI Outstanding AI Educator Award 2019); a panel with AI education experts; Model AI Assignments; special tracks on Providing Research Experiences for Undergraduate Students, Best Practices for Running an AI Research Group, and AI for Education and Outreach; and other exciting activities.
+EAAI-20 is expected to include invited talks (including a talk of the recipient of the AAAI/EAAI Outstanding AI Educator Award 2020); Model AI Assignments; special tracks on AI for Education, Diversity and Inclusion in AI Education, Design the EAAI-22 Undergraduate Research Challenge; and other exciting activities.

 Call for Participation